cert-manager/cert-manager/docs/user-guides/migrating-from-kube-lego.md

 chose `letsencrypt-private-key`.

 Once done, we need to create this new resource in the `kube-system` namespace.
-This is where cert-manager looks for supporting resources for ClusterIssuers by default:
+By default, cert-manager stores supporting resources for ClusterIssuer's in the namespace that it is running in, and we used `kube-system` when deploying cert-manager above.
+You should change this if you have deployed cert-manager into a different namespace.

 ```bash
 $ kubectl create \